bg-write/i-love-that-song/README.md

 # I Love That Song

-The app helping music journalists organize the music and information they need for research.
-Inspired by [Discogs](https://www.discogs.com/), this full-CRUD app pulls from the Discogs API and returns data on every album available in its database.
+The app helping music journalists organize the music they need for research.
+Inspired by [Discogs](https://www.discogs.com/), this full-CRUD app pulls from its API and returns data on every album available in its database.
 "I Love That Song" was created as my General Assembly Unit 2 Project, building in one week a full-stack application from scratch using Node, Express, MongoDD, and Mongoose.
 (See icebox below for new features currently in development.)

 ## Getting Started